keefo/PHPMarkdown/README.md

 <http://daringfireball.net/>

 # This fork
-This derivation add github task list parser into the MarkdownExtra.php file.
+This derivation add 3 files:

-- [x] task1
-- [ ] task2
-- [ ] task3
+1. MarkdownGithub.inc.php
+2. MarkdownGithub.php
+3. Test_MarkdownGithub.php

+Test_MarkdownGithub.php is for testing purposes.

+MarkdownGithub.inc.php and MarkdownGithub.php are the Github flavored Markdown parser.

 ## How to use